 - Determines depth based on extracted data

-A ToF camera uses infrared light (lasers invisible to human eyes) to determine depth information in a photo.
+A ToF camera uses infrared light (lasers invisible to human eyes) to determine depth information - a bit like how a bat senses it surroundings.
 The sensor emits a light signal, which hits the subject and returns to the sensor.
 The time it takes to bounce back is then measured and provides depth-mapping capabilities.
 This provides a huge advantage over other technologies, as it can accurately measure distances in a complete scene with a single laser pulse.

-In comparison to other "3D-depth range scanning" technologies available, such as a structured light camera/projector system, ToF technology is relatively cheap.
-The sensors can reach up to 160fps, which means they're great for real-time applications.
+In comparison to other 3D-depth range scanning technologies available, such as a structured light camera/projector system, ToF technology is relatively cheap.
+The sensors can reach up to 160 frames per second - that's 160 relays of data every second - which means they're great for real-time applications such as background blur in on-the-fly video.
 Better yet, they use a small amount of processing power.
 And once distance data has been collected, features like object detection can be easily implemented with the right algorithms.

 - Also helps with 3D imaging and improving AR experiences

 A ToF camera sensor can be used to measure distance and volume, as well as for object scanning, indoor navigation, obstacle avoidance, gesture recognition, object tracking, and reactive altimeters.
-Data from the sensor can also help with 3D imaging and improving AR experiences.
-In fact, in phones, ToF camera sensors will likely be used for 3D photography, AR, and portrait mode photos.
+Data from the sensor can also help with 3D imaging and improving augmented reality (AR) experiences.
+In phones, ToF camera sensors will likely be used for 3D photography, AR, and in particular portrait mode.

 - Microsoft used ToF cameras in second-gen Kinect

-Sony makes next-generation 3D sensors with ToF technology, and it's supposedly ramping up production after getting interest from Apple.
+Sony makes next-generation 3D sensors with ToF technology, which is the source used by Apple.